 - 2004 - Called to the flag for the annual Cambridge volleyball tournament.
 Our team, Cambridge Old Boys, won (controversially, I must say) the Div 3 championship

-- 2002 - Won the LTA Men's doubles league division 6 with Girton Tennis Club
+- 2002 - Champions of the LTA Men's doubles league division 6 with Girton Tennis Club

 - 2003 - Captained and won the LTA Men's doubles league division 5 with Girton Tennis Club